 The Courtyard of the Lions is said to correspond to the Koranic definition of Paradise and is also called “The Garden of Happiness”.
 The channel at the feet of the lion fountain symbolizes the four “rivers” running off in the four cardinal directions.
 It is one of the most private places in the Royal Palace.
 This courtyard dates to 1380.

-The Fountain of the Twelve Lions is under restoration.
+The Fountain of the Twelve Lions is thought to date to the 10th century and was under restoration.
 Originally a water clock, each lion spouted water to mark a specific hour.
 After the Reconquista, the new Christian inhabitants dismantled it to see how it worked, but could not reassemble it.
 It has never worked as a water clock since that time.
-The lions are thought to date back to the 10th century; two of them are on display in Palace of Charles V. The top of the fountain was removed to another garden in the Generalife complex.
-I have included a black and white photo of the original fountain in my corresponding blog at Daveno Travels.

 Washington Irving, author of “Tales of the Alhambra” and “Sleepy Hollow” lived in the Royal Apartments in 1829 before becoming the ambassador to Spain.
-My vacation was extended by reading his book, and retracing my steps through his eyes.
-I quote him periodically throughout the rest of this journal:
+I could not resist including quotes from his work here:

 The Hall of the Abencerages is at the opposite end of the Courtyard of the Lions.
 This is the first apartment which constitutes the Harem, this section reserved for the Sultana.
 This was also the site of an assassination, and the blood spots are still said to be visible on the marble floor.
-When Washington Irving lived here, he was told that this part of the palace was haunted by the event, and that sounds of low voices and the clanking of chains could be heard late at night.
+It is said to be haunted and that sounds of low voices and the clanking of chains can be heard late at night.

 Facing the courtyard is the Hall of the Two Sisters, the best preserved section of this palace.
 It is named after the pair of stone slabs that flank the fountain which is imbedded in the marble floor.
 A channel leads the water from this fountain to the center Fountain of the Lions.
 There is a network of pipes below the surface which recirculates the water back to the fountains.

-Washington Irving resided at the Alhambra in 1829.
-I poked my head into his lodgings in the Royal Apartments.
+I poked my head into Washington Irving’s lodgings in the Royal Apartments.
 The interiors felt Italian in style, in what looked like mahogany paneling, a dark contrast to the carved plaster of the rest of the complex.
-I later read in Irving’s account of these rooms in his “Tales of the Alhambra.”
+I later read his account of these rooms in his “Tales of the Alhambra.”

 The fountain and the garden he later describes, are still there, although I am sad that I did not arrive home with a photo of it.

-The palace of Charles V, a stark Florentine-looking box which now houses the Alhambra Museum, includes Roman and Islamic artifacts.
-The building is expansive on the inside but as it is not furnished, it is hard to tell what it may have looked like in period.
-Its round courtyard was commissioned by Charles for his bride, Isabella of Portugal.
-The architect was Pedro Manchuca, who was born in Toledo and studied in Italy under Michelangelo.
-The building was abandoned during the next century, having never acquired its roof.
+The palace of Charles V, a stark Florentine-looking box which is unfurnished and now houses the Alhambra Museum, which includes Roman and Islamic artifacts.
+Its round courtyard was commissioned by Charles for his bride, Isabella of Portugal, but was abandoned during the next century, having never acquired its roof.